erikdubois/Archi3/README.md

     terminal is a WIN+ENTER away
-    every program can get its own workspace switching between workspaces is easy and very practical have a backup environment to work if somehow linux mint gets broken
+    every program can get its own workspace switching between workspaces is easy and very practical have a backup environment to work if somehow your "other" desktop environment gets broken